 Professor of Law

 Courses Taught: Adv.
-Environmental Law Seminar, Environmental Law: Pollution Control, Introduction to the Law, Land Use Planning, Sustainability Law, Torts, Toxic Torts
+Environmental Law Seminar, Cannabis Law and Policy, Environmental Law: Pollution Control, Introduction to the Law, Land Use Planning, Sustainability Law, Torts, Toxic Torts

 Professor Steiner teaches Cannabis Law and Policy, Environmental and Land Use Law, Torts, and Introduction to Law.

 Her scholarly work focuses on legal policy reform and enforcement theory.
 Professor Steiner’s current research focuses on the historical development of, and normative approaches to, cannabis law and policy.
 She has a particular interest in the use of social media to advance knowledge building.
 Her scholarship has appeared in numerous journals, including the William and Mary Environmental Law and Policy Review, Santa Clara Law Review, Marquette Law Review, Environmental Law Reporter, ABA Energy Law Journal, and the New York Law Journal.